 Although men were accused of witchcraft too, if you dared to be a woman it was far more likely you’d be burned at the stake.
 Sorry, ladies.
 Witchcraft has always been more associated with female folk, which goes all the way back to Biblical times when Eve bit the serpent’s forbidden apple.
 A patriarchal society in early modern Europe didn’t help, and many theorists believe women were targeted to create a negative female stereotype, with trials being held to assert men’s masculinity.

 Your milk always spoils

 You may just be really bad at looking after your milk, OR you might be a whopping great witch.
 Apparently, those two things are interchangeable.
-In the 1486 book The Malleus Maleficarum, the extent of witches’ powers are discussed, such as causing diseases, blighting crops, flying etc, but also the very specific power of turning milk sour.
+In the 1486 book The Malleus Maleficarum, the extent of a witch’s powers are discussed – things such as causing diseases, blighting crops or flying – but also the very specific power of turning milk sour.
 So even with all the magic in the universe, you still couldn’t have a good cup of tea?
 Forget it, then.

 Having a birthmark

 Freckles, blemishes, birthmarks and scars were considered to be other signs of infernal witchery.
 That explains Harry Potter’s lightning bolt, then.
 Instead of assuming they were simply quirks of human skin, witch-hunters during the 1600s took these sort of things to be ‘witch marks’, made upon a person in cahoots with the Devil.
 Charming.